 Where to Stay

-In addition to a whole bevvy of Airbnb and VRBO rentals, there’s one cute little Victorian-style bed and breakfast in Sugar House called Wildflowers Bed and Breakfast.
-You can also bunker down at one of the neighborhood’s trusty hotel chains, including Extended Stay America, Home2 Suites, or the Hampton Inn.
+In addition to a whole bevvy of Airbnb and VRBO rentals, you can also bunker down at one of the neighborhood’s trusty hotel chains, including Extended Stay America, Home2 Suites, or the Hampton Inn.